 Now, if you’re wondering what year Ford F-150 to avoid, listen up!
 The early birds of the tenth generation – 1997, 1998, 1999, and 2000 – are the ones you’ll want to steer clear of.

 The 1997 Ford F-150?
-Let’s just say it was not Ford’s finest hour.
-It topped the charts for NHTSA recalls (and not in a good way), and owner complaints were coming in hot and heavy.
+Let’s just say it was not Ford’s greatest hour.
+It topped the charts for NHTSA recalls (and not in a good way), and owner complaints were coming in hot and frequent.
 We’re talking issues with everything from the electrical system to engines, transmission, brakes, steering, and suspension.
 Yikes!

 1999 and 2000 models?
 Same song, different verse.
 Recalls kept rolling in, mainly around fuel systems, leaks, and transmission woes.
 Throw in some steering, brake, and external lighting issues, and you’ve got yourself a recipe for headaches.